 A characteristic need in these type of applications is the need for fast, reliable and accurate position information that WideFind is fully capable to provide.
 Finally it is worth to mention that AEROWORKS is one of the biggest projects in Europe in the field of aerial infrastructure inspection and the utilization of WideFind’s solution is expecting to have a direct impact to the aerial robotics community.

-WideFind has won SEK 600 000 in an ideas competition organized by the Innovation program, SIP STRIM and EIT RawMaterials North.
-The wining pitch was focusing on the company's smart solutions for the mining and metal extraction sector.
-The solution is to position equipment and people in a mining environment using smart local indoor (GPS like) positioning solutions.
-80 participants were included in the day and a total of 17 companies came with their business ideas.
-The ideas ranged from the Internet of Things and digitized mining, and environmental solutions.
+WideFind has been awarded SEK 600 000 in an ideas competition organized by the Innovation program, SIP STRIM, and EIT RawMaterials North.
+A total of 17 companies brought forward their business ideas, which ranged from the Internet of Things and digitized mining, to environmental solutions.

 WideFind has been granted an ESA BIC proposal for obtaining significant support towards the incorporation of the Galileo Positioning Systems.
-The grant will last for 3 years and is putting WideFind in the number of cutting off spin offs working in advance positioning technologies in Sweden.
+The grant will last for 3 years and is putting WideFind in the number of cutting edge spin-offs working in advanced positioning technologies in Sweden.

 WideFind has been turned from idea to reality.
 We aim to revolutionize positioning accuracy!